 We are serious about working with patients – as partners – to improve our services and shape new developments.

-You can read our Patient Partnership and Experience Strategy here [Final strategy to be added here]
+You can read our Patient Partnership and Engagement Strategy here.

 There are a number of ways to provide feedback and to get involved: